What if Jesus Told a Story about Your Life?

 33. God is my strength and power, and He makes my way perfect."

-*Many other Psalms speak of the Lord as our Rock, and Jesus Christ is the one and only Rock of salvation!
+*Jesus Christ is the one and only Rock of our salvation!
 The New Testament confirms this truth in Scriptures like 1 Corinthians 10:1-4.
 There Paul was speaking about the Children of Israel, and he said:

 1. Moreover, brethren, I do not want you to be unaware that all our fathers were under the cloud, all passed through the sea,